Skip to main content

 Barbara Harris

 Trained in Tudor-Stuart English history, Barbara Harris’s research and writing in the last two decades has focused on English aristocratic women in the period 1450-1550.
-Following a series of articles on the subject, she published English Aristocratic Women, 1450-1550: Marriage and Family, Property and Careers, Oxford University Press, 2002.
+Following a series of articles on the subject, she published English Aristocratic Women, 1450-1550: Marriage and Family, Property and Careers Opens in new tab, Oxford University Press, 2002.
 She was awarded Mellon Emeritus Fellowship in 2008.
-Her most recent project, The Fabric of Piety: Aristocratic Women and Care of the Dead, 1450-1550, is looking at the same group of women in another context: as patrons of building in churches.
+Her most recent project, The Fabric of Piety: Aristocratic Women and Care of the Dead, 1450-1550 Opens in new tab, is looking at the same group of women in another context: as patrons of building in churches.
 The first article will be in the Journal of British Studies in April 2009.
 From 1990-1993, Harris was President of the Berkshire Conference of Women Historians.
 She is now President of the North American Conference of British Studies.

 Hershfield, Joanne